Youth Conservation Opportunities on Public Lands

 Pre-Application Procedure

 Preapplication coordination is required.
-An environmental impact statement is required for this listing.
-An environmental impact assessment is required for this listing.
 This program is eligible for coverage under E.O.
 12372, "Intergovernmental Review of Federal Programs."
 An applicant should consult the office or official designated as the single point of contact in his or her State for more information on the process the State requires to be followed in applying for assistance, if the State has selected the program for review.

 Application Procedure

 2 CFR 200, Uniform Administrative Requirements, Cost Principles, and Audit Requirements for Federal Awards applies to this program.
-2 CFR, Part 200, Subpart C-Pre-Federal Award Requirements and Contents of Federal Awards.
+2 CFR, Part 200, Subpart C--Pre-Federal Award Requirements and Contents of Federal Awards.
 A Standard Form 424, Application for Federal Assistance, Standard Form 424A, and Budget Information for Non-Construction Programs, Standard Form 424B, Assurances for Non-Construction Programs, and a written proposal should be submitted through Grants.gov, including: a title, objectives, timeframe, and a budget breakdown as specified in the funding opportunity announcement posted on www.grants.gov State plan is not required for this application.

 Award Procedure